You have found some of the best wild goose recipes. Recipes so good they are featured on OutdoorChannel.com.

 Allow the goose to thaw 2 days in the refrigerator.
 Or you can thaw the goose for 5-6 hours in cold water in the original package in the sink; changing the water frequently.
 Now on to preparing one of my goose recipes.

 I believe that game birds are the the most delicious wild meat, and the key to this is that prepping the bird is as important as how you cook the bird.
 Take care of the bird as soon as you’ve bagged it, so when you use one of my recipes for goose, it will be wonderful.

-If you can freeze the bird one week before cooking it, the freezing tenderizes the bird and there is no need to marinate it.
-(Now keep this to yourself.)
+If you can freeze the bird one week before cooking it, the freezing tenderizes the bird and there is no need to marinate it (keep this to yourself).

-NOTE: I want to let you know a "little secret" of mine for goose that I use for every one of my recipes for goose.
+NOTE: I want to let you know a “little secret” of mine for goose that I use:

-Secret #1: Goose is stronger tasting than any wild duck (it's like roast beef texture), so I always marinate the goose in buttermilk for 24 hours before cooking.
+Secret #1: Goose is stronger tasting than any wild duck (it’s like roast beef texture), so I marinate the goose in buttermilk (or milk) for 24 hours in the refrigerator before cooking.

 Secret #2: PRICK JUST THE SKIN AND THE UNDERLYING FAT OF THE GOOSE with a fork or a needle; do not prick the meat.
 If you can, pull out any pads of fat before cooking.

 Secret #3: BOIL 1 cup of water and pour over the goose before seasoning it and placing it in the oven, and midway through baking, to melt the fat.
 It will crisp the skin and prevent the goose fat in the roaster to catch on fire.